IRL BioWare ‘Anthem’ Javelin Suits At E3 2018: Tips For Future Cosplayers

 — BioWare (@bioware) June 11, 2018

-Tip #4: Think About Making the Suits Life-Sized
+Tip No. 4: Think About Making the Suits Life-Sized

 The Javelin suits built for E3 were worn by real performers.
-The suits may need to be tweaked a bit, however, for future Javelin cosplayers because there are some design features which may not be suitable for cosplayers.
+The suits may need to be tweaked a bit for future Javelin cosplayers because there are some design features which may not be suitable for cosplayers.

 For instance, the Javelin suits were fitted with stilts to adhere to the true dimensions of the suits in the game.
-All the suits except the Colossus stood at 7’2″ tall.
-The Colossus Javelin stood at 8’5″ tall.
+All the suits except the Colossus stood at seven-feet, two-inches tall.
+The Colossus Javelin stood at eight-feet, five-inches tall.
 Padding needed to be added to the suits to help the performers adjust to the additional height.

-Anthem may just be Bioware’s next biggest hit.
-There are high expectations for the game, however.
-If the Bioware does manage to deliver an outstanding game, there is no doubt that cosplayers would make Javelin suits similar to the ones featured at E3 2018.
+Anthem may just be BioWare’s next biggest hit, and here are high expectations for the game.
+If BioWare does manage to deliver an outstanding game, there is no doubt that cosplayers will make Javelin suits similar to the ones featured at E3 2018.